-Because a motorcycle rider is so vulnerable, the consequences of an accident can be horrible – and permanent.
+Because a motorcycle rider is so vulnerable, the consequences of an accident injury can be horrible.
+And the effects of a motorcycle accident injury can be permanent.
 These not only include the physical effects of a devastating injury, but also the emotional and financial effects.
 Even though you were following the rules of the road and didn’t cause the accident, the bias that many insurance companies have against bikers can make things even worse – even though it doesn’t seem that would be possible.

 Hiring expert legal help as quickly as possible is one of the most important things that you can do if you’ve been hurt in a motorcycle accident that wasn’t your fault.
 The attorneys with Sand Law will be here to fight for your rights, and help you obtain the money you deserve.

 Whether you were severely injured while riding, or you suffered the tragic loss of a loved one in this type of accident, please don’t hesitate to get in touch for a free case review.
 You can contact us online, or you can call Sand Law at 651-291-7263.

 These are just some of the ways that a motorcycle accident can impact a victim physically, emotionally and financially.